oluremi-akindeko/RESTAURANT-ORDER-ANALYSIS/README.md

 # Analysis of Orders received by a Restaurant Using SQL
 # Introduction
-At the start of the year, a restaurant launched a freshly curated menu aimed at offering a unique dining experience.
+At the start of the year, Freshy Foods launched a freshly curated menu aimed at offering a unique dining experience.
 To better understand customer preferences, spending habits, and overall menu performance, this project focuses on analyzing the restaurant’s order data using SQL.
 ## Skills Demonstrated
 - Data cleaning and type conversion
 - Filtering and conditional querying